timothyholbrook/capstone-tornado-damage/README.md

     Crop and Property Damage

    As illustrated in the image below, you can see the extent of property damage is significantly higher than that of crop damage.
 Tornadoes unleash strong winds and flying debris, which can damage homes, businesses, and other structures.
 Agricultural crops can also experience major damage, but this seems to be more localized depending on factors such as the tornado's path and crop type.
+From the data analyzed, the average property damage a year from 1950 to 2023 is $970,478,139.05.
+The average crop damage a year from those same years is $15,799,214.38.

    ![cropvsproperty](images/crop_property.png)
    [Interactive Visualization](https://public.tableau.com/app/profile/timothy.holbrook/viz/CropDamagevs_PropertyDamagewithAnnualTornadoCount/Sheet22)